Environmental Placement DUMF3080P

 The aims of the Placement are for the students:

-1. To integrate into a work environment or, in the case of students already in employment, to assume a different role in a familiar environment.
+1. To integrate into a work-based environment or, in the case of students already in employment, to assume a different role in a familiar environment.

-2. To experience workplace structures, demands and rhythms.
+2. To experience work-based structures, demands and rhythms.

 3. To complete a negotiated project, or projects, relevant to the needs of the work setting and the degree designation.